bytespider/enchant-puppeteer/readme.md

 This package charms mighty [Puppeteer](https://github.com/puppeteer/puppeteer) into supporting multiple, cooperative request interceptions.

+Compatible with Puppeteer 3.x or greater.

+## What does it do?

+It solves a long-standing Puppeteer issue where multiple request intercept handlers would not work together because the first one to call `abort()`, `respond()`, or `continue()` would prevent all the others from responding.

 Cooperative means that Puppeteer will allow multiple request intercept handlers to play nicely together by execututing each and allowing each handler to call `abort()`, `respond()`, or `continue()`.
 After all handlers have run, including asynchronous handlers, Enchanted Puppeteer will decide how to finalize the request interception: